Benedict-Carling/spanish-conjugator/README.md

 ## Developing - Submission

-to submit code to this repositry please fork and submit a pull request 🚀
+To submit code to this repositry please fork and submit a pull request 🚀